 Here are Ross’s dos and don’ts for developing those positive habits:

-- Be afraid to talk to kids about your own financial choices, good or bad.
+It’s important your kids hear about your own financial situation and past choices, good or bad.
 “It’s okay for kids to be aware of your household priorities, and what you can and cannot afford,” says Ross.